jseidl/usernamer/README.md

 * dotted_two_terms: Permutates given name with all surnames (if more than one) with name starting and ending but it will output a two-termed login dot-separated (john.doe, doe.john, john.doeson etc)
 * normal_abbreviated: Generates abbreviated versions of the 'normal' and 'two_terms' plugins (jdoe, johnd, jd etc)
 * starts_with: Generates strings with a variable number of letters that the first and/or last names start with (jd, jod, johd, johnd, jdo, jdoe)
+* under_score: Functions like starts_with, but inserts an underscore character '_' between the first and last names

 Usage
 -----------------------------------------